kperrine/minutesynth/docs/reference.md

 # MinuteSynth Reference <!-- omit in toc -->

-This is a reference for the MinuteSynth wrapper library for WebAudio found in modern web browsers.
+This is a reference for the MinuteSynth wrapper library for WebAudio found in modern web browsers (plus a handful of additional functions).
 For more of a practical guide on usage, please refer to the [Intro Document](intro.md).

 - [Inclusion](#inclusion)
 - [Instanciation](#instanciation)